 Susak has limestone base which prevents sea erosion of yellow sand layer.
 Beside cascades that you will see on the island dont have natural origin, they were created by local farmers in order to prevent soil erosion and they were used to grow grapes and vegetables.
 Since the base of the island are made of limestone better part of of coastal area has been made of stone apart from north part of the island where are mainly sand or pebbled beaches and coves.

 Susak beaches and coves:

-Spiaza beach – made of shallow sandy bay and largest bay on the island.
-Beach has a shallow water and soft yellow sand what makes it perfect for families with small children.
-Spiaza is easily accesible and on beach you can rent beach umbrella, beach chair, paddle boat, play beach volleyball or relax in one of the local beach bars.
-Remember this is family beach and nudity is not permitted, so if you prefer privacy Spiaza beach id not right place for you.
+Spiaza beach is easily accesible and on beach you can rent beach umbrella, beach chair, paddle boat, play beach volleyball or relax in one of the local beach bars.
+Remember this is family beach and nudity is not permitted, so if you prefer privacy Spiaza beach is not right place for you.

-Bok cove beach – is located right behind Spiaza beach and it also has soft yellow sand but unlike Spiaza beach there are no additional facilities or houses.
+Located right next to Spiaza beach and it also has soft yellow sand but unlike Spiaza beach there are no additional facilities or houses.
 Bok cove is commonly used as anchorage for smaller yachts and boats and this sandy beach is quite popular among tourist who are visiting Mali Lošinj.
 Bok sandy beach has been always considered as a nudist beach.